tektutor/openshift-tekton-feb-2022/Day1/README.md

 worker-2.tektutor.tektutor.org   234m         4%     1210Mi          8%
 </pre>

+Actually, the lab setup you are using is much more powerful than my local lab.
+As my local lab workstation has 48 Virtual Cores, 128 GB RAM and 1 TB SSD, while the training lab that you are using has got 64 Virtual Cores, 512 GB RAM and 6 TB SSD.
+Hence the above output would vary, which is expected.

 ##### Removing worker role from master node

 :x: Please don't attempt this in our training lab.